bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/mev/faqs.md

 ### 4. Who can become the builder?

-   BNBChain is a permission-less ecosystem, anyone who implements the standard builder API could be the BNBChain builder.
+   BNB Chain is a permission-less ecosystem, anyone who implements the standard builder API could be the BNB Chain builder.

-### 5. Where can I find the BNBChain builders information?
+### 5. Where can I find the BNB Chain builders information?
-   You can find the BNBChain builders through a public [builder info repo](https://github.com/bnb-chain/bsc-mev-info/tree/main/mainnet/builders)
+   You can find the BNB Chain builders through a public [builder info repo](https://github.com/bnb-chain/bsc-mev-info/tree/main/mainnet/builders)

 ### 6. How many validators have been integrated with the builders?
    You can find the validators that has implemented the PBS solution from [validator info repo](https://github.com/bnb-chain/bsc-mev-info/tree/main/mainnet/validators)

-### 7. Where can I find the BNBChain MEV statistic dashboard?
+### 7. Where can I find the BNB Chain MEV statistic dashboard?
    You can view the MEV statistics from [MEV Stats Dashboard](https://dune.com/bnbchain/bnb-smart-chain-mev-stats)